HangfireIO/Hangfire.io/README.md

 Hangfire Official Site
 ====================

 This repository hosts the Hangfire project organization pages.
-[Jekyll](https://github.com/mojombo/jekyll) is being used to manage page transformation in accordance with GitHub Pages usage.
+[Jekyll](https://github.com/mojombo/jekyll) is used to manage page transformation in accordance with GitHub Pages usage.

 [Visit Hangfire on GitHub.](https://github.com/HangfireIO/Hangfire)